Last update: 15-06-2017 - older versions

-Digital radio will be launched officially in the first half of 2017.
-Call for bids for up to 3 multiplexes starting in January 2017.
+Digital radio will be launched officially in 2018.
+A call for bids for up to 3 multiplexes started in January 2017.
 The tender from local or regional terrestrial multiplex platforms for digital terrestrial broadcasting in the standard DAB+ (MUX II) is online at https://www.rtr.at/de/m/Ausschreibungen.

 Key aspects of the tender:

 - this is the call for bids for one nationwide multiplex-network with the option to regionalise and a second call for bids for additional regional/local networks (both platform + transmitter-network).

 - The network should be optimised in the use of frequencies - that means SFN.